Slalamander/inkBoard-docs/docs/source/tutorial/designing.rst

 .. attention::
   If you pass any parameters that a function does not accept, an error will be thrown and the function will not be called.
+  This is not validated when setting a function, so you will only be notified in the logs when the error happens.

 .. code-block:: yaml
   :caption: Using the ``data`` and ``map`` key in an ``elementaction``